 January 18 – 20; Honoring Martin Luther King Jr. Day

 Meet the inspiring and brave African American leaders who helped shape our nation and civil rights legislation.
-Families will search through New-York Historical's collections finding objects and documents related to James McCune Smith, Pierre and Juliette Toussaint, Frederick Douglass and of course, Martin Luther King Jr. Ages 6 and up
+Families will search through New-York Historical's collections finding objects and documents related to James McCune Smith, Pierre Toussaint, Frederick Douglass and of course, Martin Luther King Jr. Ages 6 and up

 Friday – Sunday, November 29 – December 1, All day